 Cable, Phone and Internet

-Additionally, the CARES Act expanded unemployment benefits; funded one-time stimulus payments; modified certain credit reporting; and provided other relief for consumers and businesses impacted by COVID-19.
+Additionally, the CARES Act, the American Rescue Plan Act of 2021 and presidential executive orders expanded unemployment benefits; funded stimulus payments; modified certain credit reporting; and provided other relief for consumers and businesses impacted by COVID-19.

 The following are some of the COVID-19 resource pages from government agencies explaining how they are working to help impacted consumers.
 In addition to these resources, check with your local and state governments to see if they are offering any additional relief.